-Many buildings of particular architectural or historic interest are ‘listed,’ that is to say, included on a list of protected buildings drawn up by English Heritage.
+Many buildings of particular architectural or historic interest are listed buildings; that is to say, they have been included on a list of protected buildings drawn up by English Heritage.

 Special rules apply to building works that affect listed buildings, which can restrict potential for change and add cost to any project.
 So, if you’re contemplating a scheme that involves a listed building, ensure you understand what you’re taking on.

 There are three grades of listing: Grade I, Grade II*, and Grade II.
 The vast majority of listed buildings fall within Grade II, with only a few exceptional buildings (think Buckingham Palace) in Grade I.